- Coming to UF Health

 We encourage discharge from our inpatient units by 10 a.m.
 As soon as you are told what day you will be discharged, you should make transportation arrangements.
 A friend or family member should arrange to arrive at the hospital in time to take you home as soon as you are discharged.
 If you do not have anyone to provide your transportation, tell your nurse.
 He or she will contact the appropriate hospital staff member to help you make arrangements.

 You or a relative can appeal your doctor’s discharge decision.
 If you are a Medicare patient, be sure you are given “An Important Message from Medicare” from the hospital’s discharge planner or caseworker.
 This details your rights to remain in the hospital for care and provides information on whom to contact to appeal a discharge decision.

 Your Opinion Counts

-Soon after your discharge, an independent company may call you on behalf of Shands to conduct a confidential patient satisfaction survey.
+Soon after your discharge, an independent company may call you on behalf of UF Health to conduct a confidential patient satisfaction survey.
 Please take the time to speak with the representative and share your opinions about your hospital stay.
 Your feedback is an important part of our goal of improving the care and services we provide.

 Five Things to Know Before you Leave the Hospital

 Make sure you have the following information before you leave the hospital: